Comprehensive Psychoanalytic Psychotherapy Program

 B. Clinical Work

-At the end of the third year, students are expected to give an oral presentation and a written report of the course of treatment with one of their patients, showing that they are able to understand the analytic process, design purposeful interventions, come to a psychoanalytic formulation and as a whole, their competence in doing psychoanalytic psychotherapy.
+At the end of the third year, students are expected to give an oral presentation and a written report of the course of treatment with one of their patients, showing that they are able to understand the analytic process, design purposeful interventions, and come to a psychoanalytic formulation.
+As a whole, the students should be able to demonstrate their competence in doing psychoanalytic psychotherapy.

 2. Research in Psychoanalysis